sadiqueiqbal0786/Style_eye_assessment/README.md

 # Style_eye_assessment
-This is assessment of style_eye
+This is assessment of style_eye for python engineer